Skip to content

 Validator default assertions (vs. workflow assertions)

-• Step assertions: logic defined on workflow steps against a ruleset.
+• Step assertions: logic defined on workflow steps against the step's own ruleset.
 Stored separately and evaluated in workflow runs.
 Assertions are the only logic workflow authors manage today.

 Custom validators

-When saved, the system persists a new validators row plus any catalog entries the author provided.
-Rulesets that pick this custom validator automatically see the custom catalog, and the validator detail page shows who owns and maintains it.
+When saved, the system persists a new Validator row owned by the org.
+Rulesets that pick the custom validator see its catalog, and the validator detail page shows who owns and maintains it.
 Custom validators stay scoped to the org that created them; system validators remain read-only.

 Resource files